Сarbon neutrality

 During diamond mining

-Using water during crushing and storage of kimberlite rock
+The use of water during the crushing and storage of kimberlite rock accelerates the reaction with air

 THE SCALE OF THE EFFECT — IN CLEAR NUMBERS